 Detaille Island – Conditions permitting, step ashore on Detaille Island and explore the remains of the British Antarctic Survey Base that was abandoned in 1959.

 Lemaire Channel and Pleneau Island – Cruising the beautiful Lemaire Channel, keep watch for the humpback and minke whales frequently spotted here.
-This narrow channel is one of the most visually impressive areas of the Antarctic Peninsula and is often referred to as the “Canon Channel” or “Nikon Niche” due to the wonderful photo opportunities it offers.
+This narrow channel is one of the most visually impressive areas of the Antarctic Peninsula and is often referred to as the “Kodak Gap” or “Nikon Niche” due to the wonderful photo opportunities it offers.
 Steep mountain peaks jut out of the sea on both sides, and the surrounding waters are often choked with icebergs and frequented by crabeater seals.
 A stunning labyrinth of grounded icebergs lies in the shallow waters west of Pleneau Island, presenting a superb Zodiac cruising experience.
-Crabeater and leopard seals haul out on the ice, and elephant seals and gentoo penguins may be found the island itself.
+Crabeater and leopard seals haul out on the ice, and elephant seals and gentoo penguins may be found on the island itself.

 Deception Island – As you approach Deception through Neptune’s Bellows, a channel just wide enough for the ship to navigate, southern fulmars and pintado petrels soar overhead.
 Weigh anchor inside a volcano whose collapsed cone was filled by rushing seawater.
-Brave souls may want to take a “polar plunge” into the thermal waters near Pendulum Cove to experience swimming in the Antarctic!

 Enjoy two days at sea to relax, sort through your photos, and attend lectures recapping your Antarctic adventures.
 On deck, keep watch for seabirds and the whales that are frequently seen in these waters.

 Disembark in Ushuaia and transfer to the airport for your flight to Buenos Aires, connecting with your independent overnight flight.